COVID-19: updated 14th September 2020

 Here’s a link to some of the national face-to-face guidance, including a separate note on “what to do if a student is displaying symptoms” guide;

 As has been the case since March, HLC remains fully operational and we are conducting business as usual during normal office working hours, Monday to Friday.

-To get in touch, just use the email address for your regular HLC staff contact.
-If you are unsure who that is, you can always drop us a line at email@example.com and we will ensure the relevant staff member contacts you.
+To get in touch with us, simply use the email address for your regular HLC staff contact.
+If you are unsure who that is, drop us a line at email@example.com and we will ensure the relevant staff member contacts you.
 HLC staff members are also able to deal with enquiries and issues, as required, via Zoom video meetings.

 Humber Learning Consortium